ITUnlp/transfer_ner/README.md

 }
 ```

-and the references for the UD conversion of the Copenhagen Dependency Treebank:
+and the references for the UD (Universal Dependencies) conversion of the Danish Dependency Treebank:

 - Johannsen, Anders, Martínez Alonso, Héctor and Plank, Barbara.
 "Universal Dependencies for Danish".
 TLT14, 2015.